TheArkive/CallTipsForAll/README.md

 ```
 CTRL + SHIFT + Space   =   invoke call tip
 ESC                    =   close call tip

+Click on call tips to invoke the CHM and link directly to the corresponding page.
 ```
 ### User Settings
 For now, change user settings in the script.
 GUI coming later.